Death & Dying Ministry

 (Bob Dylan, from the song “It’s Alright, Ma”)

 If life and death are intertwined and part of a larger whole, however our individual faith paths may describe that, then preparing for death is not a withdrawal from life or a morbid obsession or a resignation about the future, but actually a part of living life more truthfully, attentively, and fully.
-In this way, we are “busy being born”.
-It is when we miss this bigger picture and try to exclude death from life, that we are in fact escaping life and “busy dying”, however subtly.
+We can be both diligent about all its practical details and curious about its emotional and spiritual aspects.

 One Year to Live (as if it were our last)